boomtown15/apigw-lambda-deployment/README.md

 - Automatic rollback occurs if error thresholds are exceeded
 - Manual rollback can be initiated in the CodeDeploy console

-## Deployment Stand-Alone CDK
+## Deployment

-You can use the stand-alone CDK process to test and iterate on the solution outside of a CI/CD provider.
+This is required to set the initial dev and prod stacks in AWS and is a pre-requisite to GitHub and GitLab deployments.

 1. Clone the repository
    ```bash